 Can I still donate?

 I marked my donation for a school other than Salem State University.
-What will happen to it?
+What happened to it?

 *The Fund was originally scheduled to close at the end of 2017, but as no school had met the criteria for funds release at that time, the advisory council approved a 1-year extension to the fund.